 记忆法 jìyìfǎ · Master Retention Image

-Unlike the Western phrase "saving face" (which can feel like mere social lubricant), 面子 is a genuine social currency with real exchange value.
+面子 is a genuine social currency with real exchange value.
 Give it, and you create credit.
 Take it, and you create debt.
 Lose it, and something structural shifts in your relationships and hierarchical standing.
-The management of 面子 is not superficial — it is the operating system of Chinese social life, running quietly beneath every interaction.
+It is the operating system of Chinese social life, running quietly beneath every interaction.

-Remember the crucial distinction: 面子 (social prestige — recoverable) versus 脸 (moral face — much harder to restore).
-And the practical axiom: 死要面子活受罪 — let the fear of face-loss become your prison, and you will suffer unnecessarily for the performance.
+The crucial distinction: 面子 (social prestige, recoverable) versus 脸 (moral face, much harder to restore).
+And the practical axiom: 死要面子活受罪.
+Let the fear of face-loss become your prison, and you will suffer unnecessarily for the performance.